meganz/android/Readme.md

 A fully-featured client to access your Cloud Storage provided by MEGA.

-This document will guide you to build the application on a Linux machine.
+This document will guide you to build the application on a Linux machine with Eclipse ADT.

 ### Setup development environment